 When the Hgb has returned to normal, treatment with iron may be discontinued.
 However, some clinicians recommend continuing the iron for at least six months after the Hgb normalizes in order to replenish the body's iron stores.

-- It is important that iron be taken daily as directed.
+●It is important that iron be taken daily as directed.
 Failing to take iron as prescribed is probably the most common cause of failure to respond, particularly in children.

-- The type of iron preparation being taken is important.
-One should avoid any preparation that is labeled “slow release”, or is enteric coated, as these may prevent iron from being efficiently absorbed.
+●The type of iron preparation being taken is important.
+One should avoid any preparation that is labeled "slow release," or is enteric coated, as these may prevent iron from being efficiently absorbed.

-Parenteral iron — Iron may be given by injection in certain situations, such as in people who cannot tolerate oral iron tablets or whose gastrointestinal tract cannot absorb an adequate amount of iron from pills (eg, due to inflammatory bowel disease or in patients undergoing dialysis or treatment for cancer).
+Parenteral iron — Iron may be given by intravenous injection (parenterally) in certain situations, such as in people who cannot tolerate oral iron tablets or whose gastrointestinal tract cannot absorb an adequate amount of iron from pills (eg, due to inflammatory bowel disease or in patients undergoing dialysis or treatment for cancer).
 Parenteral iron is usually given in a healthcare provider's office or hospital.
 The medication is infused into a vein slowly, over the course of an hour or more.

 Blood transfusion — Blood transfusion is a term that may be used to describe the use of packed red blood cells (PRBCs) in a person with anemia.
 PRBCs are prepared from whole blood by eliminating most of the plasma (the liquid part of blood) and virtually all of the white blood cells and platelets.

 Blood transfusions are generally reserved for people who have a low or unstable blood pressure due to bleeding, and/or if the person's organs (brain, heart) are being deprived of oxygen as a result of severe anemia.
-A transfusion may also be recommended in select cases if the person is not actively bleeding and has a stable blood pressure but their hemoglobin or hematocrit level is very low (eg, hemoglobin less than 7 g/dL or hematocrit less than 20 percent).
+A transfusion may also be recommended in select cases if the person is not actively bleeding and has a stable blood pressure but their Hgb or hematocrit level is very low (eg, Hgb less than 7 g/dL or hematocrit less than 20 percent).